-10 Process data assignment
+9 Process data assignment

-The LioN-X IO-Link Masters use a modular device model.
-Slot 1 contains the Status/Control module of the IO-Link Master.
+The LioN-X IO-Link Master uses a modular device model.
+Slot 1/sub-slot 1 contains the Status/Control module of the IO-Link Master.
 The module has 2 bytes of input data and 2 bytes of output data.
 It is always statically configured when selecting a LioN-X IO-Link Master from the GSD file.

-The IO-Link ports use the slots 2 through 9; they can have a different operating mode and data length depending on the configuration.
+The IO-Link ports use the following sub-slots 2 through 9 of slot 1; they can have a different operating mode and data length depending on the configuration.

-10.1 Process data Status/Control Module, Slot 1
+9.1 Process data Status/Control Module, I/O system 1.1

-The Status/Control Module has one UINT16 for digital input data and one UINT16 for digital output data.
+The Status/Control Module has one Unsigned16 (UINT16/Word) for digital input data and one Unsigned16 (UINT16/Word) for digital output data.